 NATURAL HISTORY MUSEUM

+The next interesting place of the audioguide (audioguides) is the Natural History Museum.
 This museum’s collection is composed of more than 70 million specimens and objects related to the natural world.

 It was built in the late nineteenth century to accommodate the excessive number of items (such as skeletons and fossils) in the British Museum.